Table of contents

 When you've listened and understood, the next step is to respond.
 This can mean asking questions or giving feedback, or it can mean putting new information into practice.

-Work on body language and nonverbal cues, focus on attention span and self-discipline and repeat what people say to help you stay on task.
-Take courses to further develop this skill set.
+Work on body language and nonverbal cues, focus on attention span and self-discipline, and repeat what people say to help you stay on task.
+Consider taking courses to hone this skill set.

 Was this information helpful?
 Let us know!